Create mocks

 You can control the default behavior of the mock by providing a MockBehavior:

-var strictMock = Mock.Create<IChocolateDispenser>(new MockBehavior { ThrowWhenNotSetup = true });
+var strictMock = Mock.Create<IChocolateDispenser>(MockBehavior.Default with { ThrowWhenNotSetup = true });

 // For classes with constructor parameters and custom behavior: